webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 ==Specific call to action: help clean up tutorials/concepts!==

-I would like to call upon anyone who wants to help to start going through tutorials/concept articles, checking syntax, spelling and grammar, making sure links and images work, and making improvements as you see fit.
+I would like to call upon anyone who wants to help to start going through tutorials/concept articles, checking syntax, spelling, and grammar; making sure links and images work; and making improvements as you see fit.

 You can find a detailed guide to handling tutorials and concept articles at [[WPD:Content/Tutorials_and_concept_articles|Tutorials and concept articles]].
 Follow the different steps on this page, and make sure everything looks ok, to go through a tutorial/concept successfully.
 Let [[mailto:cmills@opera.com Chris Mills know]] if you have any problems, want your work checked, or have any suggestions about improving the process.